Grocery stores operate on tight margins, making every square foot count — which is why an effective floor plan matters so much.

 Keep reading for five practical ways to improve the floor plan for grocery stores and create a better shopping experience for everyone.

-While narrow aisles and more shelving might seem like a practical way to fit more products, cramped shoppers with bulky carts feel less at ease.
+While narrow aisles and more shelving might seem like a practical way to fit more products, it also makes your store feel claustrophobic and hard to navigate with shopping carts.

 (Image source: Shoppermotion)

+If you’re considering making layout changes, don’t do everything at once.
 Try incrementally testing new layouts to avoid confusing customers.
 You can adjust small sections or a single aisle, then gauge your sales data before making larger changes.
-A point of sale (POS) system can provide data on sales by department and product, helping you see the impact of layout changes on purchasing patterns in specific areas.

 In addition to simply arranging products, your shelving choices influence your grocery store’s overall look and functionality.
 Investing in proper displays helps you better present your full inventory more effectively, all while making shopping easier for customers.